 EverEdge’s intangible asset valuations have now been used by clients to raise more than half a billion US$ in equity and debt capital for clients.
 At any one time we now have 5 – 10 valuations underway for purposes ranging from capital raising, to M&A, to joint venture and alliance construction and tax.

-program turns three!
+programme turns three!

-We've now delivered our Foundation™ program to more than 200 companies across Singapore, Australia and New Zealand.
+We’ve now delivered our Foundation™ programme to more than 200 companies across Singapore, Australia and New Zealand.
 Foundation two stages Audit and Strategy process helps senior management teams and boards to identify valuable intangible assets and key intangible asset risks and provides companies with a strategy and action plan to unlock an Intangible Asset value.
-Feedback from this program averages over 4 stars out of 5.
+Feedback from this programme averages over 4 stars out of 5.
 To contact us for more information, click here.